rsksmart/devportal-1.0/rif/rlogin/authentication.md

 ![identity-30](/rif/rlogin/assets/identity-30.png)

 This will require you to install the authentication library in your backend.
-First follow [backend guidelines](../libraries/express-did-auth) to integrate the authentication model and then just add the backend url to rLogin.
+First, follow [backend guidelines](../libraries/express-did-auth) to integrate the authentication model and then just add the backend url to rLogin.

 - Sample app: https://data-vault-sample.rlogin.identity.rifos.org/
 - Repo: https://github.com/rsksmart/rLogin-sample-apps/tree/main/permissioned-app